ArisuOngaku/mastodon-fork/README.md

 If your contribution would be relevant to the original Mastodon project, [please make it there](https://github.com/tootsuite/mastodon).

 You can open issues for bugs you've found or features you think are missing.
-You can also submit pull requests to this repository, or submit translations using Weblate.
+You can also submit pull requests to this repository, or [submit translations on Weblate](https://translation.toot.party/projects/toot-party).
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
 Unlike the original project, you can't get paid for your contributions here (however you are free to make them there too).

 ## License